 PROOF OF ORAL HEALTH ASSESSMENT (EC §49452.8): Your child must have an oral health assessment (dental check-up) by no later than May 31st of the first year entering kindergarten or first grade.
 Dental check-ups in the 12 months before starting school meet this requirement.
 Ask your dentist to fill out the Oral Health Assessment Form provided by the school.
-You may be excused from complying with the dental check-up requirement by marking the box next to the appropriate reason on Section 3 of the Oral Health Assessment Form.
+You may be excused from complying with the dental check-up requirement by completing a Waiver of Oral Health Assessment Requirement Form.

 AUTOMATED EXTERNAL DEFIBRILLATOR (AED): The Fullerton School District has placed AEDs in all schools with qualified staff members certified in CPR and AED training.
 All Fullerton School District elementary schools will have an AED in the health assistant office.
 All junior highs and K-8 schools will have it installed and accessible in the health assistant offices and the Multiple Purpose/Gym locations.
-Although the AEDs have audio instructions, designated staff have been trained in how to use these life-saving devices.
+Although the AED's have audio instructions, designated staff have been trained in how to use these life-saving devices.

-NARCAN AND OPIOID FACTSHEET (EC §49475) The Fullerton School District will have emergency medication called Naloxone (Narcan) to reverse an overdose caused by an opioid drug.
+NARCAN AND OPIOID FACTSHEET (EC §49475): The Fullerton School District will have emergency medication called Naloxone (Narcan) to reverse an overdose caused by an opioid drug.
 Designed FSD staff will be trained to administer this medication in the event of an overdose.
-Naloxone (Narcan) will be available in a conspicuous container marked for "emergency overdoses" in the health assistance office.
-Please refer to Attachment 32 for Opioid Factsheet.
+Naloxone (Narcan) will be available in a conspicuous container marked for "emergency overdoses" in the health assistant office.
+Please refer to Attachment 35 for Opioid Factsheet.